Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Next promotion base price to float](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/NextPromotionBasePriceToFloat.png "[Next special base price to date time]")

-This extension is used to map the promotion price of a PIM price field attribute to a floating number attribute.
+This extension is used to map the promotion price of a PIM price field attribute to a destination attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 Each of this data is extracted from the price attribute by the corresponding extension.
-In this case, the price of the next promotion is mapped by the *Next Promotion Base Price to Float* extension.
+In this case, the promotion price is mapped to the destination attribute.
 Further settings are defined in the configuration.

 ### Possible data type mappings